• Skip to primary navigation

 Each quality review counts as a new entry.
 The more quality reviews you write, the better your chances of winning!

-Here’s the link to the Portland State University competition and here’s a link to their map with reviews.
+Here’s the link to the Portland State University competition (webpage is no longer active) and here’s a link to their map with reviews.

-The review competition closed 21st March 2012, so any reviews left since then can be assumed to be genuine – as in not incentivised.
+The review competition closed 21st March 2012, so any reviews left after then can be assumed to be genuine – as in not incentivised.

 Google & Portland State are Violating Google’s Review Policy